stranothus/Discord-EZ/README.md

 ### `funnytext [filters]...\* [message]`

-Posts a message through a webhook as the user put through one or more filters (uwu, owo, blarb, or reverse)
+Posts a message through a webhook as the user put through one or more filters (uwu, owo, blarb, or, piglatin reverse)

 ## Additional features: